jiheechoi6/FanCrowd/README.md

 **User 2**; username: `user2`, password: `user2`\
 **Admin**; username: `admin`, password: `admin`

 The instructions to test as a user and admin are given below in the **Features** section.
 It explains what happens if you click on certain buttons or items and how some features differ for users and admins.
-Some things may not have any instructions as we believe those are trivial for example; Create/Delete buttons, or how to navigate the naveigation bar.
+Some things may not have any instructions as we believe those are trivial for example; Create/Delete buttons, or how to navigate the navigation bar.

 ## Features and How to Use